naviNBRuas/APA/README.md

 ## Contributing

 We welcome contributions to the Autonomous Polymorphic Agent project!
 Please refer to `CONTRIBUTING.md` for guidelines on how to get involved.

+## Security Policy

+For information on security vulnerabilities and how to report them, please refer to our `SECURITY.md`.

+## Code of Conduct

+Our project adheres to a Code of Conduct.
+Please review `CODE_OF_CONDUCT.md` to understand the expectations for participation.

+## Contact and Support

+For general inquiries, support, or to connect with the development team, please reach out via [email](mailto:support@example.com) or join our [community forum/chat](https://example.com/community).

+## Acknowledgements

+We extend our gratitude to the creators and maintainers of the following key technologies and inspirations that have made the APA project possible:

+*   [libp2p](https://libp2p.io/): For providing the foundational peer-to-peer networking stack.
+*   [wazero](https://wazero.io/): For the efficient and secure WebAssembly runtime.
+*   [Go-Update](https://github.com/inconshreveable/go-update): For robust self-update capabilities.
+*   [Open Policy Agent (OPA)](https://www.openpolicyagent.org/): For inspiring the policy enforcement and RBAC design.
+*   The broader open-source community for their invaluable tools and knowledge.

 ## License